GetTerminus/terminus-ui/DEVELOPMENT.md

 ##### Finish a feature

-1. If there are conflicts, merge `master` into the feature branch
+1. If there are conflicts, merge `release` into the feature branch
     - Only do this if there are conflicts
     - See [Pull Requests](#pull-requests) for more information
 1. Verify **all** [linters](#linting) run successfully
 1. Verify all [tests](#testing) are passing **and** code coverage did not decrease (bonus points if it increases)
-1. If you haven't yet, create a pull request from the feature branch into `master`
+1. If you haven't yet, create a pull request from the feature branch into `release`
 1. Add as much [information into the pull request body](#pull-requests) as possible
 1. Request a review